-• Testing, troubleshooting, and voltage measuring.

-- Thermography and visual inspections if the restricted approach boundary is not crossed. - Access to and egress from an area with energized electrical equipment if no electrical work is performed and the restricted approach boundary is not crossed. - General housekeeping and miscellaneous non-electrical tasks if the restricted approach boundary is not crossed.
+- \3\ Testing, troubleshooting, or voltage measuring. - Thermography, ultrasound, or visual inspections if the restricted approach boundary is not crossed. /3/ - Access to and egress from an area with energized electrical equipment if no electrical work is performed and the restricted approach boundary is not crossed. - General housekeeping and miscellaneous non-electrical tasks if the restricted approach boundary is not crossed.